sidewalklabs/totx/README.md

 Congrats!
 Your router is up!

 ## Start the frontend
+1. `yarn`
+This will install all required dependencies.
 1. `yarn develop -- transit --router-url http://localhost:8080`
 1. Go to http://localhost:1337 in your browser.